 Spring.
 My absolute favorite time of the year!
-It’s the promise of greater warmth, more light and new life.
+It is the promise of greater warmth, more light and new life.

-Not only do the flora evolve into their brilliant colors, scents and shapes, but fauna emerge with cute little babies being born.
-It’s a time of rebirth—both in nature and in ourselves.
+Not only do the flora evolve into their brilliant colors, scents and shapes, but fauna emerge with cute little babies born.
+It is a time of rebirth–both in nature and in ourselves.

-If you live in the Northeast, you’ll agree that it doesn’t look like Spring has sprung in the slightest; however, after discussing “forest breathing” and rejuvenating in nature with two clients this morning, I decided that my girls and I were going to get our outdoor fill after school.
+If you live in the Northeast, you may agree that it does not look like Spring has sprung in the slightest; however, after discussing “forest breathing” and rejuvenating in nature with two clients this morning, I decided that my girls and I were going to get our outdoor fill after school.
 I took them to a park in town; not the manufactured playground kind, but the one filled with glorious tall trees which my 9-year old described as “pretty” in her writing afterwards.
 This place is quaint with a creek running through it, spanning only a few acres.
-It’s more like a spacious rural backyard, yet allows some nature lovin’ in suburbia.
+It is more like a spacious rural backyard, yet allows some nature lovin’ in suburbia.

 Spring is where it’s at.
 The word literally means to move or jump forward.
-Even though January has come and gone with New Year’s resolutions, here’s a first quarterly opportunity to continue on with our intentions, or start fresh.
+Even though January has come and gone with New Year’s resolutions, here is a first quarterly opportunity to continue on with our intentions, or start fresh.
 Refresh.

 by William Larkin

 Like something almost being said;

 The recent buds relax and spread,

 And we grow old?
 No, they die too,

 In full grown thickness every May.